nobidev/cilium/Documentation/cmdref/cilium-operator-alibabacloud_hive.md

       --operator-prometheus-serve-addr string                        Address to serve Prometheus metrics (default ":9963") --skip-crd-creation                                            When true, Kubernetes Custom Resource Definitions will not be created
-      --srv6-locator-pool-enabled                                    Enable SRv6 locator pool in Cilium --validate-network-policy                                      Whether to enable or disable the informational network policy validator (default true)
+      --srv6-locator-pool-enabled                                    Enable SRv6 locator pool in Cilium --standalone-lb-enabled                                        Whether or not the standalone lb controlplane is enabled.
+      --validate-network-policy                                      Whether to enable or disable the informational network policy validator (default true)
 ```